Adroiti/docs-for-code-review-tools/RuboCop/Rails-ActiveSupportAliases.md

-Pattern: Rails/ActiveSupportAliases
+Pattern: Use of ActiveSupport alias

 Issue: -

 ## Description

 This cop checks that ActiveSupport aliases to core ruby methods are not used.

 ### Example